nasa/VICAR/README.md

 Note that for externals you'll find a tarball that contains all the platforms, as well as separate ones for each platform.
 Externals are 3rd party packages that are required to run VICAR.
 See section 2 of the [Building VICAR document](vos/docsource/vicar/VICAR_build_1.0.pdf) for more information.
 You need only the one that applies to your machine type.

-Please sign up [here](https://groups.google.com/forum/#!forum/vicar-open-source/join) to be notified of new releases of VICAR.

 #### Tarballs